Wallaby: General description

 Although members of most wallaby species are small, some can grow up to approximately two metres in length (from the head to the end of the tail).
 Their powerful hind legs are used not only for bounding at high speeds and jumping great heights, but also to administer vigorous kicks to fend off potential predators.
 The tammar wallaby (Notamacropus eugenii) has elastic storage in the ankle extensor tendons, without which the animal's metabolic rate might be 30–50% greater.
 It has also been found that the design of spring-like tendon energy savings and economical muscle force generation is key for the two distal muscle–tendon units of the tammar wallaby (Macropus-Eugenii).
 Wallabies also have a powerful tail that is used mostly for balance and support.

 Diet

 Wallabies are herbivores whose diet consists of a wide range of grasses, vegetables, leaves and other foliage.
-Due to recent urbanization, many wallabies now feed in rural and urban areas.
+Due to recent urbanization, many wallabies feed in semi-rural and urban areas.
 Wallabies cover vast distances for food and water, which is often scarce in their environment.
 Mobs of wallabies often congregate around the same water hole during the dry season.